select2/select2/docs/pages/07.dropdown/docs.md

 });

-//Forces the Select2 dropdown to open ABOVE the <select> element
+// Forces the Select2 dropdown to open ABOVE the <select> element
 $('#mySelect2').select2({
   forceDropdownPosition: 'above'
 });